peterahrens/PigeonArtifactPLDI2022/README.txt

 the autotuned kernels over the default ones, that should be reflected in the evaluator's results.

-6. Begin inspecting the built container with a `docker run --name session --rm -t -i pigeon bash`.
+6. [Optional] Begin inspecting the built container with a `docker run --name session --rm -t -i pigeon bash`.
 If you would like to run the analysis script again to see its output, try

 julia --project=. analysis.jl *.json

-We have included our results in the `reference_results` directory, should you wish to compare directly.
+7. [Optional] We have included our results in the `reference_results` directory, should you wish to compare directly.
 To compare against them, try

 cd reference_results